The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian cohomology

 {\bf (ii)} With the classifying space $B T$ regarded as a smooth $G$-equivariant homotopy type (i.e., with trivial $G$-action, Example \ref{SmoothSingularHomotopyTypes}) the $G$-equivariant $T$-parametrized space \eqref{EquivariantParametrizedSpaceHomotopyTypeFromGTAction} sits in an equivariant fibration \eqref{EquivariantUniversalFibrationOverEquivariantClassifyingSpace} over $B T$ with homotopy fiber the $G$-equivariant shape of $X$ (Def. \ref{EquivariantShape}):

-We may refer to these objects as {\it proper $G$-eqivariant and Borel $T$-equivariant homotopy types }, but for brevity and due to their above fibration over $B T$, we will say {\it $G$-equivariant $T$-parametrized homotopy types}.
+We may refer to these objects as {\it proper $G$-equivariant and Borel $T$-equivariant homotopy types }, but for brevity and due to their above fibration over $B T$, we will say {\it $G$-equivariant $T$-parametrized homotopy types}.

 \end{example}

 \begin{example}[$\Grefl$-equivariant $\SpLR$-parametrized twistor fibration] Recall the $\Grefl$-equivariant twistor fibration \eqref{TwistorFibration} from Example \ref{GhetEquivariantTwistorSpace}.
 Since the $\mathrm{Sp}(2)$-subgroups $\Grefl$ \eqref{Ghet} and $\SpLR$ \eqref{TheSp1Subgroup} commute with each other, the quotient by the action of $\SpLR$ of the Cartesian product of the twistor fibration \eqref{TwistorFibration} with (the identity map on) the total space $E \mathrm{Sp}(2)$ of the universal principal $\mathrm{Sp}(2)$-bundle still has a residual equivariance under $\Grefl$: